Grim list of deaths at police hands grows even after verdict

 Grim list of deaths at police hands grows even after verdictNew

-The murder conviction in George Floyd’s death has been hailed as a sign of progress in the fight for equal justice, but the case is an outlier in many ways and leaves unanswered difficult questions about law enforcement’s use of force and systematic racism in policing.
-The case against Derek Chauvin is different from many police killings, which are often declared justified under a legal system that gives police broad leeway to use force when they fear their life or other lives are in danger.
-And while the verdict is historic, it might not be quickly repeated, even as the list of those killed at the hands of police grows.
+The murder conviction in George Floyd’s death has been hailed as a sign of progress in the fight for equal justice, but still leaves unanswered difficult questions about law enforcement’s use of force and systemic racism in policing.
+The verdict in the Chauvin case might not be quickly repeated, even as the list of those killed at the hands of police grows.
+Convictions like Chauvin’s are extraordinarily rare.
+Unlike Chauvin’s case, many killings by police involve a decision to shoot in a heated moment and are notoriously difficult to prosecute even when they spark grief and outrage.